in

 Carmarthenshire is a county with a great selection of places to visit including caves, nature reserves, towns, castles, villages, ruins, gardens, historic buildings, ancient sites and rivers and streams.

-There are a number of castles in the county of Carmarthenshire including Llandovery Castle - Castell Llanymddyfri, Carreg Cennen Castle, and Carmarthen Castle.
+There are a several good castles in Carmarthenshire county like Llandovery Castle - Castell Llanymddyfri, Carreg Cennen Castle, and Carmarthen Castle.

 Towns and Villages in Carmarthenshire